SunyataZero/peoples-fund/docs/req-spec.md

 * Description: We will use this as our fee payment system.

 ## Making one-time donations
-* Priority: High
+* Priority: Essential
 * Note: Needs to be possible to make anonymous donations.

 ### Connecting one-time donations to membership
+* Priority: Medium
-* Priority: - should not be done, it should be possible to just donate and not be a member.
+* Description: Note: it should be possible to just donate and not be a member, so should only be stored for our members, if they don't use the option of anonymous donation.

 ### Storing history of one-time donations for each user
 * Priority: medium